 This post has been funded by the charity for over 15 years, with Karen taking up the post in January 2016.
 Karen will have a lead role in supporting continuous improvement and modernisation within the rapidly changing environment of the radiotherapy department.
 She will also focus on ensuring the radiotherapy department has the technical capability to support trials for local patients.

 Friends of the Cancer Centre has purchased two bladder scanners for the Cancer Centre's radiotherapy department and they have become a vital piece of equipment when assessing patients.
 The bladder scan devices are regularly used for patients who have urinary problems and allow medical staff to diagnose issues quickly and accurately.
 The scan is painless and the reading is instantly available for the doctor or radiographer to assess.

 In 2009 Friends of the Cancer Centre purchased an ultrasound probe which is used by the medical team in the Cancer Centre to detect and treat prostate cancer and some gynaecological cancers.
 The probe is an essential part of the brachytherpy (internal radiotherapy) service delivered in the hospital and the equipment has allowed staff to see and treat more patients, reducing waiting times as a result.

 Ground-breaking prostate cancer trial

-Friends of the Cancer Centre's funded staff, Dr Phil Turner and Dr Sueil Jain, have been supporting the development of a new trial, the first of it's kind in the world, aimed at extending the lives of men with advanced prostate cancer.
+Friends of the Cancer Centre's consultant oncologist, Dr Sueil Jain, has been supporting the development of a new trial, the first of it's kind in the world, aimed at extending the lives of men with advanced prostate cancer.
 Led by Professor O'Sullivan, Queen's University and in partnership with the Belfast Trust, the ADRRAD trial will take place in the Cancer Centre over the next 18 months.
 Read more here.